DataJediToolbelt/DataTier-DataLoaders/InsertScripts-Base/README.md

 capabilities with no cost.

-For all SQL Server data loading you can look in the InsertScripts-Base directory and run the specific scripts than end with SQLServer for each numbered item (1 to 4), if there is no specific -SQLServer file then run the -Geneeic script.
+For all SQL Server data loading you can look in the InsertScripts-Base directory and run the specific scripts that end with <filename>-SQLServer for each numbered item (1 to 4), if there is no specific <filename>-SQLServer file then run the <filename>-Generic script.

 Happy coding!!!